-This creamed spinach, made with frozen spinach, will make even the most reluctant vegetable eater agree that green leafy vegetables can be delicious!
+This amazing creamed spinach, made with frozen spinach, will make even the most reluctant vegetable eater agree that green leafy vegetables can be delicious!

-In this homemade version, made with frozen spinach, I keep the amounts of creamy additions reasonable.
+I'm always amazed when I order creamed spinach at a restaurant.
+Made with what must be more butter and cream than spinach, it is incredibly good.
+In this 15-minute homemade version, made with frozen spinach, I keep the amounts of creamy additions reasonable.
 It's still absolutely delicious!
 So good, in fact, that even notoriously picky eaters like it.

 Ingredients